Cursor IDE State Out of Sync with Disk

 }

-Step 5: Move project off /mnt/c to native WSL
+Step 5: Move the project to a native filesystem

-In WSL2, /mnt/c/Users/you/repo crosses filesystem boundaries; watchers crawl. git clone to ~/repo (native ext4) is dramatically faster and more reliable.
+In WSL2, /mnt/c/Users/you/repo crosses the filesystem boundary and watchers crawl. git clone into ~/repo (native ext4) is dramatically faster and more reliable.
+If you must stay on /mnt/c, set polling in the WSL settings:

-Windows Defender / corporate AV → add project root + Cursor install directory to exclusions. macOS Spotlight:
+Windows Defender / corporate AV -> add the project root and the Cursor install directory to exclusions. macOS Spotlight:

 sudo mdutil -i off ~/path/to/repo

-• Restart Cursor and reproduce — confirms it isn’t transient session state.
+• Restart Cursor and reproduce the original action — confirms it isn’t transient session state.

-• Try a different repo or different machine — separates Cursor config from project state.
+• Try a different repo or a different machine to separate Cursor config from project state.

 • Have a teammate open the same repo — confirms it isn’t only your local cache.